 The Google Translate app makes it easy to translate a word into English from another language or vice versa.
 Nevertheless, the app won’t help if you see a sign in Japanese that you’re unable to translate because you don’t know how to type it in.
 Enter Word Lens, an extension of the Translate app.
 This app lets users snap a picture of a foreign language on the streets, on a menu or elsewhere, then the app immediately translates it into the language of your choosing.
 The app isn’t perfect just yet, but it can handle live translations in 30 languages.

 In this case, augmented reality is combined with object identification and translation technology to tackle the language barrier issues that plague travelers.
-These apps represent one of many ways you can use AR to create a better connection between tourists and locals, allowing users to gain a deeper appreciation of other cultures while also enjoying a hassle-free trip.
+These apps represent one of many ways you can use a well-crafted augmented reality travel app to create a better connection between tourists and locals, allowing users to gain a deeper appreciation of other cultures while also enjoying a hassle-free trip.

 Augmented Reality Apps for Tourism: Changing the Face of Travel